Mary Lloyd Jones

-Mary Lloyd Jones FLSW (born 1934) is a Welsh painter and printmaker based in Aberystwyth.
+Mary Lloyd Jones FLSW (born August 1934) is a Welsh painter and printmaker based in Aberystwyth.
 Her works are multilayered and use devices that reflect an interest in the beginnings of language, including early man-made marks and the ogham and bardic alphabets.
 She has exhibited across Wales and internationally.

 Work

 Lloyd Jones was born in Devil's Bridge, Cardiganshire (now Ceredigion) and attended art school immediately upon leaving school.
 Her ambition was always to be an artist.
 However, she did not begin to exhibit work publicly until 1966, when she was in her early 30s.
 Ceridwen Lloyd Morgan attributes this relatively late flowering to the fact that she was a Welsh woman from a rural background.
 As Lloyd Jones has stated: "At times I felt that I belonged to the wrong sex and was living in the wrong time and place to be a successful artist."
 In 1989 she gave up her job as visual arts officer for the county of Dyfed to become a full-time artist.
 From this point her work evolved to take the form of large, irregularly shaped paintings which were unstretched.
 Such works were associated with cloth, stitching and dye-soaking into the cloth.
 Later she returned to more traditional forms of painting, as well as producing proclamatory banners.